(Updated: 5 September 2022)

 - ‘Supplementary Grants’, to provide further financial support in addition to the funding provided by the INI (or others) for those in greater need.
 The value can vary from a few hundred pounds (for furniture or a computer, for example) to a regular supplement to other monthly income, for the applicant and/or any dependants.

 In addition to this, the Society will ensure that, in promoting and advertising its existing relevant grant schemes, it makes clear that these are available to mathematicians who have recently reached the UK after fleeing their home country.
 These include the Society’s ‘Research in Pairs’, ‘Celebrating New Appointments’ and ‘Early Career Researcher Travel’ grant schemes which, the Society hopes, will help new arrivals establish themselves in the UK mathematics community and develop their networks.
+As well as these grants being available the Society has agreed that those applying for a ‘Joint Research Groups’ grant might wish to include Ukraine institutions as virtual nodes within the application.

 In considering the situation of individual mathematicians who are affected by the Russian invasion of Ukraine, often in terrible ways, the Society has been guided by the principles of the Committee on Publication Ethics (COPE).
 The Society’s policy is that content published in the Society’s journals and books will continue to be selected based on merit alone and irrespective of nationality, geographic location, ethnicity, political beliefs, race, or religion of the authors.
 Publication of individual authors’ work by the London Mathematical Society does not constitute endorsement of the policies of any government or other agencies.